htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`CREATE_CORE_FILES`
-    Defines whether or not HTCondor daemons are to create a core file in the ``LOG`` :index:`LOG` directory if something really bad happens.
+    Defines whether or not HTCondor daemons are to create a core file in the :macro:`LOG` directory if something really bad happens.
     It is used to set the resource limit for the size of a core file.
 If not defined, it leaves in place whatever limit was in effect when the HTCondor daemons (normally the *condor_master*) were started.
 This allows HTCondor to inherit the default system